UtrechtUniversity/research-engineering/index.md

 #### How we work
 We provide consultancy and engineering in research projects in various formats:
 - **Consultancy** in your project is always possible.
 Typically, consultancy consists of one or two meetings where we discuss your project and offer technical advice free of charge.
 - We also offer **short-term engineering** support as a free service.
-During a period of a few months, you will have regular meetings with one or two Research Engineers, with the aim of developing a proof-of-concept or exploring a new method for your research.
+During a period of a few months, you will work together and have regular meetings with two or three Research Engineers, with the aim of developing a proof-of-concept or exploring a new method for your research.
 - [**Long-term support**](_pages/long-term-support/index.md) is possible and can be tailored to your project, provided that funding is available for our services.
 We can also help you write the technical aspect of your grant proposal, in which our support is included.

 We believe that collaboration leads to better science and more impact.
 We work collaboratively and iteratively, since we depend on the researcher's domain expertise to steer the project.
 Furthermore, a close collaboration enables researchers to build digital skills and thereby empowering them in their work.
 We therefore expect researchers to be committed to regular meetings for the duration of the project.
 With our knowledge of technology and methodology, we make valuable contributions to scientific projects.
 Our engineers regularly co-author [scientific papers](_pages/publications/index.md), presentations and proposals.